google/mesop/docs/guides/event-handlers.md

 # Event Handlers

-Event handlers are a core part of Mesop and enables you to handle user interactions by writing Python functions (callbacks).
+Event handlers are a core part of Mesop and enables you to handle user interactions by writing Python functions which are called by the Mesop framework when a user event is received.

 ## How it works